Skip to main content

 Brain scans

 An MRI scan, a CT scan or a PET scan can detect signs of dementia.
-They can help identify which parts of the brain are most affected, or help rule out other problems with the brain.
+They can help identify which parts of your brain are most affected, or help rule out other problems with your brain.

 Lumbar puncture

 A lumbar puncture tests the spinal fluid (fluid that surrounds and supports the brain and spine).
-This may be useful to rule out Alzheimer's disease as the cause of symptoms.
+This may be useful to rule out Alzheimer's disease.

-There's currently no cure for frontotemporal dementia or any treatment that will slow it down.
+There's no cure for frontotemporal dementia or any treatment that will slow it down.

-But there are treatments that can help control some of the symptoms, possibly for several years.
+But there are treatments that can help control some of the symptoms, possibly for years.

 Treatments include: